Get More of What You Want

 Jennice Vilhauer says that we rarely act on what we want.
 Instead, we act on what we expect.

-Because expectations often come with negative emotions, such as anxiety, fear, dread, our feelings get in the way of our wantings.
+Because expectations often come with negative emotions, such as anxiety, fear, and dread, our feelings get in the way of our wantings.

 Mel’s advice is to use the Five Second Rule to override our feelings, and instead act on our wantings.
 She recommends counting down 5–4–3–2–1 to help springboard us into a future that we’re looking forward to.